 It's a short but steep scramble to get down to the hot springs.
 Two pools accommodate medium-sized groups.
 A set of PVC piping helps control the amount of cold water coming into the heated pools.

 Winter is a great time to visit the hot springs, though the path down can be slick and icy.
+The drive to the hot springs in the winter can also be challenging.
 High runoff has the potential to wash out the pools in the spring.

 12. Commercial Hot Springs in Idaho

 For less primitive places to soak, Idaho also has several commercial hot springs with developed facilities.
 These for-profit hot springs have large swimming pools filled with hot water.
 They also have other conveniences like lodging, dining, and poolside concessions.